Graham Family Page

 Welcome to The Graham Family Page, which furnishes historical detail beyond the site index, exploring three generations of Grahams in the line of John Graham of Scotland.

 5. Nancy Catherine Graham (Boone) --Kate Graham, as she was known, was the mother of John Marvin Boone and wife of John (Jack) Daniel Boone.
 She lived from May 13, 1853 to Jan.17,1920; born in Big Sandy, Benton Co., TN, and died in Erin, TN.
-Her parents were Robert Marshall Graham and Mary Ann McRae, both from TN.
+Her parents were Robert Marshall Graham and Mary Ann McRae, both from Tennessee.
 Kate Graham was the first-born of 7 children (two died in infancy).
 Her siblings were: Mary Elizabeth "Lizzy" (1848-1935, TN), Thomas E. Newton Graham (b.1856, TN), Daniel Jackson (1850-1935, TN), Martha Ann "Mattie" (1839-1885, TN) and Clinton.
 Her half-siblings from her father's first marriage were: Susannah and John Burwell Graham.
 Kate's death notice in the Nashville Banner (Jan.18, 1920) states: "Mrs. Boone was a lovable Christian woman and was loved by all whom came in contact with her.
 She was a devout member of the Cumberland Presbyterian church in Erin and was very active in church activities."

 6. Robert Marshall Graham --The father of Kate Graham, Robert was born in 1819 in Stewart, TN. and died Dec.
 22, 1895 in Big Sandy.
 A lawyer by profession, he seems to have been married at least four times.
 His first wife was Miss (Mary?)
 Alsup whom he married in 1839.
 She died in 1845 after having two children: Susannah Angeline Margaret and John Burwell Graham.
 On Oct.
 14, 1846, Robert married Mary Ann McRae, daughter of Alexander McRae and Jane McLeod, in Benton Co.
 TN (Tennessee, Marriage Records, 1780-2002; the marriage record gives her name as Mary Ann Melton, as she was the widow of a marriage to Joseph C. Melton.).
 Mary Ann was the mother of Kate Graham Boone and four of her siblings.
-In 1874, after Mary Ann’s death in 1873, he married a third time to Mary Ann’s sister, Elizabeth McRae Greer, widow of William Greer.
+In 1874, after Mary Ann’s death in 1873, Robert married a third time to Mary Ann’s sister, Elizabeth McRae Greer, widow of William Greer.
 His fourth and final wife was Rebecca Chandler whom he married in 1884.

 Upon his passing, the Camden Chronicle carried an article about Robert Marshall Graham which included the following details about his spiritual affiliations: "Brother Graham professed religion at the age of 14 and joined the Methodist Episcopal Church, South, in which church he served nearly all his life as trustee, and a number of years as steward.
 He was one of the pioneer class-leasers of Methodism in this country, and was a licensed exhorter for about ten years.
 He discharged all his christian duties in the fear of God and for the good of humanity.
 Of his own free will and accord he made application for the lights, rights, and benefits of Ancient Free Masonry, and was raised to the sublime degree of Master Mason [Big Sandy Lodge, No.290].
 He lived as a Mason as he had a christian: all his actions, words, and general deportment were seemingly prompted by the mainspring of principle acting from within. ...."